AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/acc-technical-recommendations.md

 MX rules (Mail eXchanger) are the rules that manage communication between a sending server and a receiving server.

-More precisely, they are used to control the speed at which the Adobe Campaign MTA (Message Transfer Agent) sends emails to each individual email domain or ISP (e.g. hotmail.com, comcast.net).
-These rules are typically based on limits published by the ISPs (e.g. do not include more than 20 messages per each SMTP connection).
+More precisely, they are used to control the speed at which the Adobe Campaign MTA (Message Transfer Agent) sends emails to each individual email domain or ISP (for example, hotmail.com, comcast.net).
+These rules are typically based on limits published by the ISPs (for example, do not include more than 20 messages per each SMTP connection).

 >[!NOTE]
 >